imbev/simplematrixbotlib/doc/manual/import.md

 Importing simplematrixbotlib requires [installation](#installation) of the package first.

 #### Importing
-Import the simplematrixbotlib package is done with the following python code.
+Importing the simplematrixbotlib package is done with the following python code.
 ```
 import simplematrixbotlib as botlib
 ```